Paradigm

 Understanding Automated Market-Makers, Part 1: Price Impact

-Apr 19, 2021 | Hasu
+Apr 19, 2021 | hasu

 Every day, thousands of people use a decentralized exchange (DEX) for the first time.
 However, the idiosyncrasies of a public blockchain routinely catch newcomers off-guard, even those familiar with trading on more traditional venues.
 As a result, traders bleed money to arbitrageurs and frontrunners, leading to worse-than-necessary execution.